As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 (Links widget)

-Drag the ‘Links’ widget to one of your widget areas in the Widgets page and drop it wherever you want your links to show up …
+To make the ‘Links’ widget active, drag the widget to one of your widget areas and drop it wherever you would like your links to display …

-(Add a links widget to a widgetized menu using drag & drop)
+(Add a links widget to your WordPress widget bar using drag and drop)

-The Links widget offers various configurable settings.
-For example, you can specify what information you want displayed about your links and how many links you would like to display on your sidebar …
+The Links widget includes various configurable options.
+For example, you can specify what information you want to display about your links and how many links you would like to display on your sidebar …

-You can also add multiple link widgets to your sidebars and footers.
-This allows you to create and feature link lists throughout your site …
+You can add as many link widgets as you want.
+This allows you to add and feature various links sorted by categories throughout your site …

-When you have finished setting up the links widget, click Save to update your settings.
-Your link section should show on your sidebar …
+When you have finished configuring your links widget, click Save to update your settings.
+A link section should display on your sidebar, footer or any widgetized area you have added the widget to …

 (An example of how links can be displayed on a sidebar)